-Library Trends addresses critical trends in professional librarianship.
-Each issue is a special topic issue, exploring a key area of activity or interest.
-Guest editors are selected by Melissa A. Wong, editor-in-chief, with the advice of the Editorial Board, based on the content of submitted proposals.
+Under the guidance of Melissa A. Wong, editor in chief, Library Trends provides an outlet for individuals to serve as guest editors for a special topic, exploring a key area of activity or interest in librarianship.
+Guest editors are selected by Wong, with the advice of the Editorial Board and based on the content of submitted proposals.

 A guest editor proposes the theme and scope of a new issue, draws up a list of prospective authors and article topics, calls for submissions to the issue, arranges for review of the manuscripts, provides short annotations of each article’s scope, and prepares a statement of philosophy guiding issue development.